nimblemachines/muforth/README_OpenBSD.md

 OpenBSD, starting about 6.9ish, no longer allows applications to access /dev/ugenX.XX directly.
 The OBSD devs would like you to write your own drivers.
 Don't hold your breath for tools like muforth.

-This creates a bit of problem whilst attempting to chat with target devices, but huzzah, there is a thoroughly not OBSD dev approved workaround:
+This creates a bit of a problem whilst attempting to chat with target devices, but huzzah, there is a thoroughly not OBSD dev approved workaround:

 1) Put yourself on the doas list and make sure you're a member of group wheel.